ad-freiburg/elevant/README.md

 See [Add A Benchmark](docs/add_benchmark.md) for more details on adding a benchmark including a description of the supported file formats.

+Many popular entity linking benchmarks are already included in ELEVANT and can be used with ELEVANT's scripts out of the box.
+See [Benchmarks](docs/benchmarks.md) for a list of these benchmarks.

 ## Add an Experiment

 You can add an experiment, i.e. a row in the table for a particular benchmark, in two steps: 1) link the benchmark